-The acquisitions change component in quarterly and year-to-date solid waste revenues growth is the result of the acquisition of a tuck-in collection business in the quarter ended March 31, 2018 and three solid waste collection businesses from March 2017 through December 2017.
+The acquisitions change component in quarterly and year-to-date solid waste revenues growth is the result of the acquisition of two solid waste collection businesses, including a transfer station, in the three months ended September 30, 2018.
+It is also impacted by the acquisition of a tuck-in collection businesses in the quarter ended March 31, 2018 and three solid waste collection businesses from March 2017 through December 2017.